 If you use boneless, skinless thighs or breasts do not brown them as long in the first step.
 They will not need as much cooking time as the bone-in, skin-on thighs.

 2 1/2 to 3 pounds bone-in, skin-on chicken thighs, trimmed of excess fat

-- 2 teaspoons olive oil
+2 teaspoons extra virgin olive oil

-- 1 teaspoon butter
+1 teaspoon butter

-- 1 1/2 cups chopped onion (about 1 medium onion)
+1 1/2 cups chopped onion (about 1 medium onion)

-- 2 cloves garlic, minced
+2 cloves garlic, minced

-- 2 1/4 cups chicken stock
+2 1/4 cups chicken stock

-- 3/4 cup canned crushed tomatoes (including juices)
+3/4 cup canned crushed tomatoes (including juices)

-- 1/2 teaspoon black pepper
+1/2 teaspoon freshly ground black pepper

-- 2 Tbsp chopped fresh parsley
+2 tablespoons chopped fresh parsley

 Trim the chicken thighs of excess skin and fat.
 Sprinkle both sides with a little salt.

-2 Brown the chicken thighs: Heat olive oil and melt butter on medium high heat in a large skillet (large enough to fit all of the chicken pieces) to coat the bottom of the pan.
+Heat olive oil and melt butter on medium high heat in a large skillet (large enough to fit all of the chicken pieces) to coat the bottom of the pan.
 When the oil is hot, pat the chicken pieces dry on both sides with paper towels and place skin-side down in the pan.
-Let cook for 5 minutes or until the chicken has browned on one side.
+Let cook until the chicken has browned on one side, about 5 minutes.

-Then turn the chicken pieces over and cook for another 4 minutes until lightly browned.
+Then turn the chicken pieces over.
+Let cook until the chicken has browned on that side, about 4 minutes.
 Remove the chicken from the pan, set aside.

-3 Brown the orzo pasta, add onions, garlic: Add the orzo pasta to the pan.
+Add the orzo pasta to the pan.
 Stir to coat and let the pasta brown.
 Once the orzo starts to brown, stir in the chopped onions.

 Reduce the heat to medium and let cook, stirring often for 2 to 3 minutes until the onions begin to soften.
 Add the minced garlic and cook a half minute more.